ovvesomeguy/trivvy/README.md

     "template": ""
 }
 ```
 You need to change "template" property.
-Two templates are aviable from box:
+Two templates are aviable just now:
 * python
 * web